 By improving your home’s energy efficiency, you can help cut into those costs without sacrificing your family’s health and comfort.
 Some steps can be taken completely on your own, and you may be doing so already.
 Set your thermostat to 78 degrees instead of 75, for example, and open up the house in the cool of the evening instead of running the AC.
-But more extensive options are available as well, and when installed by trained professionals, they can save you a great deal of money on improved efficiency for years to come.
+But more extensive options are available as well, and when installed by trained professionals, they can save you a great deal of money with improved efficiency for years to come

 High humidity levels can create extra, unnecessary work for air conditioning systems.
 When the relative humidity gets too high, the sweat won’t evaporate off of your skin, which is our bodies’ natural way of keeping cool.
 The air feels hotter and the air conditioner has to work harder to do its job.
 It can lower the humidity by default since lowering the temperature causes the ambient moisture to coalesce into droplets.
 But it’s not set up for such duties, and while it can serve as a crude dehumidifier, that will add further stress and strain to the system.